bugzmanov/nes_ebook/src/chapter_6_3.md

 8 * 8 * 2 (2 bits to codify color) = 128 bits  = 16 bytes to codify a single tile
 ```

 8 KiB / 128 bits = 512 tiles.
-I.e. each cartridge contained 512 tiles in total, divided into 2 pages/banks.
+I.e., each cartridge contained 512 tiles in total, divided into 2 pages/banks.
 The banks did not really have a name, historically they are called "left" and "right".

 <div style="text-align:center"><img src="./images/ch6.3/image_1_mario_tiles.png" width="50%"/></div>